Jahans3/use-simple-state/README.md

 Has two optional props: `mapState` and `mapDispatch`.
 Use of `mapState` is strongly encouraged so that each consumer only subscribes to specific changes in the state.
 If no `mapState` is passed, your consumer will re-render on every single state change.

-The following props are identical to those of `useSimple`.
+The following props are identical to those of `useSimpleState`.

 ##### `mapState`
 If `mapState` is passed, it will be used to compute the output state and the result will be passed to the `state` key of `SimpleStateConsumer`'s render prop.